Milan Zonneveld

-Milan Zonneveld (born 8 October 2003) is a Dutch professional footballer who plays as a striker for club Telstar.
+Milan Zonneveld (born 8 October 2003) is a Dutch professional footballer who plays as a striker for club Sparta Rotterdam.

 Career

 Early years

 Born in Beverwijk, Zonneveld grew up in Heemskerk and played youth football for ADO '20 and RKVV DEM before joining the academy of FC Volendam.
 On 17 March 2021 he signed his first professional contract with Volendam, and made his senior debut on 27 August 2021 in a 5–0 home win over MVV in the Eerste Divisie, replacing Calvin Twigt in the 80th minute Seeking regular minutes closer to home, he returned to amateur club ADO '20 in April 2022 and won the Derde Divisie Sunday title with the club the following year, scoring twice in the decisive match.

 Quick Boys

 On 2 January 2024, Zonneveld signed for Quick Boys on a contract until June 2025, with an option for a further two years.
 He scored in the KNVB Cup against top-flight opposition—Almere City, Fortuna Sittard and Heerenveen—and finished as joint top scorer in the 2024–25 main draw with four goals, alongside Ricardo Pepi and Ivan Perišić.